rpoleski/MulensModel/documents/newfit_checklist.md

     - 21: raises NotImplemented error, but may be at least partially implemented at this point.

-- Check with KMT about 180003 data.
+- [DONE] Check with KMT about 180003 data.

 ## Check PEP8 Compliance